LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/many-to-many/README.md

 This continues the guided studio in which we set up `CheeseMVC` to work with EntityFrameworkCore.
 If you've completed [Part 2: Setting Up a One-to-Many Relationship](../one-to-many/) then you're ready to begin this activity.

+If you get stuck on any of the steps here refer to the video lesson, or other code within the program that was provided.
+You'll often find the answers there.

 ## Creating the Menu Model

 This final section of the studio has us set up a many-to-many relationship between two classes.
 The classes in question will be `Cheese` and `Menu`.
-We don't have the latter in place yet, so let's get it set up.
+We don't have the second of these in place yet, so let's get it set up.

 ### The Menu and CheeseMenu Classes